Namenega/s19_Piscine_CPP/README.md

 The inheritance of a class is the capability to derive properties from another class.
 It means that a class can inherit members from another one.
->In example : I have a class Character, and each character has two_legs.
+>For example : I have a class Character, and each character has two_legs.
 My class Knight will inherit the two_legs member of Character class.

 From there we can say that there are two type of classes: